Truly, there are stains that it is beyond the power of man to wipe out and that can never be fully expiated.

 Likewise, it is undeniable that a number of explicitly white nationalist organizations have been highly motivated and emboldened by Trump and his broad popular support amongst amerikan settlers, across gender and class lines, who perceive amerika as having been betrayed and dirtied by immigrants, “minorities,” queers, feminists and a neoliberal capitalism that has sent industrial jobs overseas.
 Driven by these broad feelings of white ressentiment, and thirsting for a new frontier, these prophets of naked and proud white power, such as Richard Spencer, rallied to Trump’s campaign, and now presidency.
 Whether they will continue to stay in Trump’s corner though is yet to be seen.

-In general, while the emergence of the noth amerikan far-right goes back further than Trump, and was certainly emboldened by the election of Barack Obama as the first non-white person to the office of the president, Trump’s campaign and election has undeniably led to a marked acceleration of the movement.
-For the time being, naked white nationalists feel that they now have one of their own in the White(st) House, or, at the very least, someone who will led them their ear when they come calling and who’s movement they can springboard off of in order to further build their own.
+In general, while the emergence of the north amerikan far-right goes back further than Trump, and was certainly emboldened by the election of Barack Obama as the first non-white person to the office of the president, Trump’s campaign and subsequent electoral victory has undeniably led to a marked acceleration of the movement.
+For the time being, naked white nationalists feel that they now have one of their own in the White(st) House, or, at the very least, someone who will lend them their ear when they come calling and who’s movement they can springboard off of in order to further build their own.

 Bracketing off some of these issues though, what I want to do here is to ask a basic question: what is fascism?
 And, more particular to what I want to say here, what does fascism mean to Indigenous people?
 Is it even a useful analytic category for us in light of existent settler colonialism?
 Also, what does anti-fascism mean to us in light of the struggle for decolonization?